BensonRen/idlm_Ben/README.md

 <!2.
 Weight monitoring in checkpoint file>

 Pending to work:
-1. Make summary weight system
+1. Make summary weight system (fc.kernel is the weight matrix, just add the histogram of that to summary, priority level: 2)
-2. Make trace back to lowest loss Hooks
+2. Make trace back to lowest loss Hooks (pl:1)
-3. Heat Map plotting (Need some thoughts)
+3. Heat Map plotting (record the lowest test loss and print to the parameter file? pl : 1)
-4. Turn off the conv1D and swipe across other architectures
+4. Turn off the conv1D and swipe across other architectures (pl:1)
 5. VAE Evaluate